 Scottsdale Airport is one of the premier corporate jet facilities in the state.
 In 1995, the Arizona Department of Transportation presented Scottsdale with the Arizona Airport of the Year award.
 In addition, one of the Fixed Base Operators located at Scottsdale Airport has been rated among the top 50 by "Professional Pilots Magazine" every year since 1993.

 U.S. Customs service is available daily from 9 a.m. to 7 p.m. allows visitors from all over the world to come to Scottsdale, provided they have the proper visas.

-Scottsdale Airport and its surrounding Commerce Airpark is a major economic asset for the City of Scottsdale.
-Centrally located in Scottsdale's only industrial-zoned area, the Airport and Commerce Airpark are primary sources of employment.
-The Commerce Airpark area is headquarters to over 30 national/regional corporations and home to nearly 2,500 small and medium-sized businesses with over 48,000 jobs.
+Scottsdale Airport and its surrounding Airpark is a major economic asset for the City of Scottsdale.
+Centrally located in Scottsdale's only industrial-zoned area, the Airport and Airpark are primary sources of employment.
+The Airpark area serves as a base for over 85 major companies and is home to nearly 3,233 small and medium-sized businesses with over 59,000 employees.

 - View the Vicinity Map (PDF) of the location of Scottsdale Airport and the surrounding Airpark.

 - Download (PDF) the Scottsdale Airport Fact Sheet.